thomasvilches/covid_vac/README.md

-vaccinate = Boolean saying if one wants to apply vac or not. (default is false) days_b = how many days before the onset of epidemics the vaccination starts vac_ef_v = float vector with vaccines efficacy one wants to run. (default is 0.0) nsims = integer.
+vaccinate = Boolean saying if one wants to apply vac or not. (default is false) days_b = how many days before the onset of epidemics the vaccination starts vac_ef_v = float vector with vaccines efficacy one wants to run. (default is 0.0) sc = set specific coverage?
+Boolean.
+The default is false, which generates 40% of coverage (when vaccinating). cov = the specific coverage nsims = integer.
 Number of monte carlo simulations to be performed

 The age distribution is set to USA reports.
 The Vaccination is implemented in order to vaccinate HCW first, then comorbid and elderly people, and last general population (all of them over 18 years old)